Christina Aguilera (album): 20th anniversary

+25th anniversary

 Singles

 "Genie in a Bottle" was the lead single of the album, released on May 11, 1999.
 The song received generally favorable reviews from music critics, who commended the song for being pleasant, sweet, the album's best moment and her signature track.
 It became one of Aguilera's highest-charting singles, getting certified platinum by the Recording Industry Association of America (RIAA).
-The song became an overnight hit and Aguilera's first number-one single.
-It topped the charts for five consecutive weeks on Billboard Hot 100 due to strong physical CD sales and airplay, having the longest stay at number one of 1999.
+The song became Aguilera's first number-one single.
+It topped Billboard Hot 100 for five consecutive weeks due to strong physical CD sales and airplay, having the longest stay at number one of 1999.
 The single made airplay history, becoming one of the most successful airplay-only singles and topped the charts weeks before its accompanying music video was made.
 It also topped the charts in eight countries, while it charted within the top five in every country it was released in.
 Its music video was a success, becoming a staple on MTV's Total Request Live and featuring Aguilera enjoying some fun and sexual tension at a beach bonfire.
 The song received a Grammy Award nomination for Best Female Pop Vocal Performance.
 A version of the song in Spanish, entitled "Genio Atrapado", was recorded and included in some editions of Christina Aguilera and later on her Spanish-language album Mi Reflejo.
 It peaked at number 13 on the Billboard Hot Latin Songs chart, and received a Latin Grammy Award nomination for Best Female Pop Vocal Performance at the 1st Latin Grammy Awards.